VogelerLab/guides/README.md

 # guides
-Guides and notes for workflows and processing
+Guides, tutorials, and notes for workflows and processing